isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *abstract class*: a class that cannot be directly used to create objects; often used to define an interface to derived classes.
   A class is made abstract by having a pure virtual function or a protected constructor.
 * *abstraction*: a description of something that selectively and deliberately ignores (hides) details (e.g., implementation details); selective ignorance.
-* *address*: a value that allows us to find an object in a computer’s memory.
+* *address*: a value that allows us to find an object in a computer's memory.
 * *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.
 * *alias*: an alternative way of referring to an object; often a name, pointer, or reference.
 * *application*: a program or a collection of programs that is considered an entity by its users.
 * *approximation*: something (e.g., a value or a design) that is close to the perfect or ideal (value or design).
   Often an approximation is a result of trade-offs among ideals.
 * *argument*: a value passed to a function or a template, in which it is accessed through a parameter.
-* *array*: a homogeneous sequence of elements, usually numbered, e.g., [0:max).
+* *array*: a homogeneous sequence of elements, usually numbered, e.g., \[0:max).
 * *assertion*: a statement inserted into a program to state (assert) that something must always be true at this point in the program.
 * *base class*: a class used as the base of a class hierarchy.
 Typically a base class has one or more virtual functions.
 * *bit*: the basic unit of information in a computer.
 A bit can have the value 0 or the value 1.